10 Example of lsof commands in UNIX and Linux

 How to get lsof command

 lsof command generally comes pre-installed in many UNIX system.
 If you are getting -bash: lsof: command not found an error while using lsof then it could be that lsof is not in your PATH. just check /usr/bin or /usr/sbin folder for this command.
-If you don't find there then you can install it from source or you can ask your UNIX admin to do that for you.
+If you don't find there then you can install it from source or you can ask your UNIX admin to do that for you.1) How to list all open files by all process

 $ lsof